absorensen/numbers_go_brrrr/m2_concurrency/README.md

     *Memory!*

-    Some ways of accessing memory can seem completely fine when single threaded, but break down under the scrutiny of parallization.
+    Some ways of accessing memory can seem completely fine when single threaded, but break down under the pressures of parallization.
 Trees can be hard, especially if you also have to modify them.
 As one researcher found it, a [hierarchical hash map][https://www.researchgate.net/publication/354065094_Practical_Spatial_Hash_Map_Updates]
     performed siginifcantly better for some types of algorithms on the GPU.